OlivierSohn/hamazed/BACKLOG.md

 - limit the sustain value to 0.01 when using propder for decay

 - use 64 bit audio to reduce numerical errors (especially when summing a big signal with a small one)
-- remove 256 channels limit (review types for channel ids : uint8_t -> int, use -1 or maxBound for None)
+- remove the 256 channels limit per Channels (review types for channel ids : uint8_t -> int, use -1 or maxBound for None)

 - on soundengine, instead of using the channel xfade, the duration could be interpreted by the channel as "when to trigger the enveloppe keyReleased()" (thus, also when to trigger the enveloppe of the following request).

-- use travis_wait 119 if haddock is too long

 - develop enveloppes:

-make "linear perceived" envelope : Logarithmic, with a negative offset, scaled:.
-* scale:
-    epsilon -> 1
-    0       -> 1

 use leap motion as input for envelope / pitch?

 - synths : verify if with 2 players, ghost notes occur.

-- https://devcenter.heroku.com/changelog-items/1418 -- take it into account in doc

 - add game doc., with /man /doc commands
 For synth: